Do you have an age requirement?

 Puppies 6 months to 12 months old: $470.15 + tax = $500

 Dogs 13 months to 5 years old: $423.14 + tax = $450

 Dogs 5 to 9 years old: $352.61 + tax = $375

 Seniors 9+ years old: $324.40 + tax = $345

 ECCR RESERVES THE RIGHT TO DENY AN ADOPTION/FOSTER APPLICATION AT ANY STAGE.

 Our dogs are temperament tested, they are all dog and people friendly.
-We will cat test upon request.
+We will cat test upon request if we are able to.
 We will not place a dog/human aggressive dog in a home.
-Our dogs are fully vetted according to their age: vaccinations will be up to date, will be microchipped and altered (if old enough), and on fleat/tick/heartworm preventatives
+Our dogs are fully vetted according to their age: vaccinations will be up to date, will be microchipped and altered (if old enough), and on flea/tick/heartworm preventatives

 Not ready to Foster?
 Donate today!

 We are always accepting donations.
 East Coast Canine is 100% volunteer owned and operated.
 Your donations allow us to provide life saving veterinary care to many dogs in need.
 We make sure no dog under our care goes without.